rpinuaga/atomic-container/README.md

 # Atomic Container
 ------------------

-Library of security tests/PoCs focused on Container escape attacks.
+Library of security tests/PoCs focused on Container escape/breakout attacks.
 Security teams can use these tests to quickly reproduce potential attacks and probe their detection capabilities.

 ## Tests